ACH payments: what are they and how do they work?

 Multiple payment channels

-Pay however you want with Ramp Bill Pay.
-You can initiate ACH, virtual credit cards, or wire transfers to your vendors.
+Pay however you want with Ramp Bill Pay—through ACH, virtual credit cards, checks, or wire transfers.

 Learn more about Ramp today.

 A returned payment can sometimes happen, and it will have a rejection code attached to it.
 Review the code and contact your bank for further steps.

 - Account beneficiary name